Intersection Problems in Extremal Combinatorics: Theorems, Techniques and Questions Old and New: Intersection problems for families of subsets of an (unstructured) set

 The fact that $N(n,k,\ell) = M(n,k,\ell+1)$ for all $k \geq 2\ell+2$ and all $n$ sufficiently large depending on $\ell$, may be somewhat surprising: it says that for $n$ large, banning intersections of size exactly $\ell$ has the same effect (on the maximum size of a $k$-uniform family) as banning intersections of sizes $0,1,2,\ldots,\ell-1$ and $\ell$.
 However, the following theorem of Frankl and Wilson is (arguably) even more surprising (indeed, spectacular).

 \begin{theorem}[Frankl-Wilson \cite{fw81}, 1981] If $p$ is prime, then

-\end{theorem} We note that ${4p \choose p-1} < e^{-p/16} \cdot 2^{4p}$, so the bound in Theorem \ref{thm:fw81} is exponentially small as a fraction of ${4p \choose 2p}$ (recall that ${4p \choose 2p} \gtrsim 2^{4p}/\sqrt{p}$).
+\end{theorem} We note that ${4p \choose p-1} < e^{-p/4} \cdot 2^{4p}$ (using e.g.\ a standard Chernoff bound such as (\ref{eq:chernoff}), below), so the bound in Theorem \ref{thm:fw81} is exponentially small as a fraction of ${4p \choose 2p}$ (recall that ${4p \choose 2p} \gtrsim 2^{4p}/\sqrt{p}$).
 Theorem \ref{thm:fw81} is a very remarkable result: it says that just banning one intersection-size can force a family to be exponentially small.
 It is a consequence of the following theorem, also from \cite{fw81}.